CREATE_TYPE(7) - man - phpman

 collation option.

-and return a value of the same type.
-This is used to convert range values to a canonical
+return a value of the same type.
+This is used to convert range values to a canonical form,

-form, when applicable.
+when applicable.
 See Section 8.17.8 for more information.
-Creating a canonical
+Creating a canonical function is a

-and return a double precision value representing the difference between the two given
+return a double precision value representing the difference between the two given values.

-values.
-While this is optional, providing it allows much greater efficiency of GiST
+While this is optional, providing it allows much greater efficiency of GiST indexes on

 The optional multirange_type_name parameter specifies the name of the corresponding